Learning Poisson Binomial Distributions: Learning a sum of Bernoulli random variables from samples

+Let $\mu$ and $\sigma^2$ be the (unknown) mean and variance of distribution $X$ and assume that $X$ is not $\epsilon$-close to any sparse form distribution in $S_{\epsilon}$.
+Our analysis from Section~\ref{sec:kheavy} shows that, with probability at least $1-\delta$, the output $(\hat{\mu}, \hat{\sigma}^2)$ of {\tt Learn-Poisson}$^X(n,\eps,\delta)$ satisfies that $\dtv(X,TP(\hat{\mu},\hat{\sigma}^2))=O(\eps)$ as well as the bounds (\ref{eq:sigmabig}) and (\ref{eq:goodparams}) of Section~\ref{sec:kheavy} (with $\eps$ in place of $\eps'$).
+We will call all these conditions our ``working assumptions.''
+We provide no guarantees when the working assumptions are not satisfied.

-Let $\hat{\mu}$ and $\hat{\sigma}^2$ be the parameters output by {\tt Learn-Poisson}, and let $\mu$ and $\sigma^2$ be the (unknown) mean and variance of the target $X$.
-Our routine has several steps.
-The first two steps eliminate corner-cases in the values $\hat{\mu}$ and $\hat{\sigma}^2$ computed by {\tt Learn-Poisson}, while the last step defines a Binomial distribution $B(\hat{n},\hat{p})$ with $\hat{n} \leq n$ that is close to $H_P\equiv TP(\hat{\mu},\hat{\sigma}^2)$ under our working assumptions.
+{\tt Locate-Binomial is presented in Figure~\ref{figure:Locate-Binomial}; we proceed to explain the algorithm and establish its correctness.} This routine has three steps.
+The first two eliminate corner-cases in the values of $\hat{\mu}$ and $\hat{\sigma}^2$, while the last step defines a Binomial distribution $H_B \equiv {\rm Bin}(\hat{n},\hat{p})$ with $\hat{n} \leq n$ that is $O(\epsilon)$-close to $H_P\equiv TP(\hat{\mu},\hat{\sigma}^2)$ and hence to $X$ under our working assumptions.
 (We note that a significant portion of the work below is to ensure that $\hat{n} \leq n$, which does not seem to follow from a more direct approach.
-Getting $\hat{n} \leq n$ is necessary in order for our learning algorithm for order-$n$ PBDs to truly be proper.)
-Throughout (a), (b) and (c) below we assume that our working assumptions hold (note that this assumption is being used every time we employ results such as (\ref{eq:sigmabig}) or (\ref{eq:goodparams}) from Section~\ref{sec:kheavy}).
+Getting $\hat{n} \leq n$ is necessary in order for our learning algorithm for order-$n$ PBDs to be truly proper.)
+Throughout (a), (b) and (c) below we assume that our working assumptions hold.
+In particular, our assumptions are used every time we employ the bounds (\ref{eq:sigmabig}) and (\ref{eq:goodparams}) of Section~\ref{sec:kheavy}.